Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 WARNING
 =======

-For the sake of simplicity we skip error checking parts in most of the examples below.
+For the woke sake of simplicity we skip error checking parts in most of the examples below.
 However, it is your sole responsibility to handle errors.

 zram sysfs attributes always return negative values in case of errors.